Tbrennan6/IcelandicNow/docs/05_Inflection_I/07_umlaut.md

 | **2nd.**       | ferð      | farið     |
 | **3rd.**       | fer       | fara      |

-Notive how the singualr forms underwent i-umlaut, and the first person plural form underwent u-umlaut.
+Notice how the singular forms underwent i-umlaut, and the first person plural form underwent u-umlaut.

+### How To Think About Umlaut
+Ultimately, umlauts occured because of a sound shift.
+As such